The Grothendieck ring of varieties and algebraic K-theory of spaces: Introduction

 \begin{theorem*} Let $F$ be a field of characteristic zero.
 Sending a smooth projective variety to its natural class in $\pi_0\AAA(F)$ defines a surjective ring homomorphism

 from the Grothendieck ring of varieties over $F$. \end{theorem*}

+See Theorem~\ref{thm:a-motivic-measure} for a precise version including the appropriate finiteness condition.
 This ring homomorphism refines several other motivic measures, such as the topological Euler characteristic, the Hodge motivic measure, and the Gillet-Soul\'e motivic measure.
-The construction \cite{zakharevich.perspectives} supplies a homotopy type whose path components is the Grothendieck ring of varieties over $F$.
+In these cases the ring homomorphism is naturally induced on path components by a map from the homotopy type $\AAA(F)$, thereby solving at least \cite[Problems 7.3, 7.4, 7.5]{cwz} in a natural way.
+The constructions \cite{campbell, zakharevich.perspectives} supply a homotopy type whose path components is the Grothendieck ring of varieties over $F$.
 However, the significance of its higher homotopy groups is not clear.
-In the case of Waldhausen's original application of algebraic $K$-theory to the geometry of manifolds, the higher homotopy groups yield interesting information on their automorphism groups \cite{farrell-hsiang}, \cite{rognes.wheven}, \cite{rognes.whodd}, thanks to the following statement from \cite{waldhausen.concordance}.
+In the case of Waldhausen's original application of algebraic $K$-theory to the geometry of manifolds, the higher homotopy groups yield interesting information on their automorphism groups \cite{farrell-hsiang, rognes.wheven, rognes.whodd}, thanks to the following statement from \cite{waldhausen.concordance}.

 \begin{theorem*}[Waldhausen] Let $M$ be a smooth manifold with possibly empty boundary.
 The homotopy type $\AAA(M)$ is defined as the Waldhausen $K$-theory of the category of finite cell complexes retractive over $M$.
 There is a splitting